snonux/foo.zone/gemfeed/2010-05-09-the-fype-programming-language.md

 [https://codeberg.org/snonux/fype](https://codeberg.org/snonux/fype)

-E-Mail your comments to hi@foo.zone :-)
+E-Mail your comments to paul at buetow.org :-)

 [Back to the main site](../)